SoftwareAG/c8y-docs/content/web/gettingstarted.md

 After logging in you should see a barely empty starter application.
 If you want to start with a more complex example read the documentation about [@c8y/apps](/web/libraries/#application).
 If you want to build and deploy your application read more about the necessary commands of the [c8y command line tool](/web/development-tools/#c8y-cli).

 {{< c8y-admon-info >}}
 If you want to extend an existing application like Cockpit, you can spin up a hybrid application.
-This allows you to combine existing AngularJS plugins into the new Web SDK, see [Migration](/web/upgrade/#migration).
+This allows you to combine existing AngularJS plugins into the new Web SDK, see [Migrating applications](/web/upgrade/#migrating-applications).
 {{< /c8y-admon-info >}}

 {{< c8y-admon-info >}}
 You must provide your tenant name or the tenant ID on login (as the application cannot derive it from the URL on localhost).
-If you don't know your tenant name or the tenant ID you can use the [REST API to request it](https://{{< domain-c8y >}}/api/core/{{< c8y-current-version >}}/#operation/getCurrentTenantResource).
+If you don't know your tenant name or the tenant ID you can use the [REST API](https://{{< domain-c8y >}}/api/core/{{< c8y-current-version >}}/#operation/getCurrentTenantResource) to request it.
 {{< /c8y-admon-info >}}

 ### First route & component